National Close the Gap Day - 21 March 2019

 The national campaign for health equality in a generation

 The Close the Gap Campaign for Indigenous Health Equality is a highly regarded movement that has shaped governments’ Closing the Gap policy.
 It is led by Aboriginal and Torres Strait Islander organisations and supported by mainstream health and advocacy organisations from across Australia.

 The Close the Gap Campaign spearheaded the development of the Close the Gap: Indigenous Health Equality Summit - Statement of Intent, signed by leaders of both sides of government, committing to closing the health equality gap by 2030.

-The RACGP is a member of the Close the Gap Campaign Steering Committee along with Australia’s peak Aboriginal and Torres Strait Islander and non-Indigenous health bodies.
+The RACGP is a member of the Close the Gap Campaign Steering Committee.

-Close the Gap is a multi-decade commitment that will span policy cycles, funding agreements and governments.
-Consequently the Campaign Steering Committee places a great significance on securing multi-party support for achieving health equality.
+Close the Gap is a multi-decade commitment that spans policy cycles, funding agreements and governments.
+The Campaign Steering Committee places great significance on securing multi-party support for its aims.